beyondessential/tamanu/database/model/central-server/public/appointment_schedules.md

 {% enddocs %}

 {% docs appointment_schedules__nth_weekday %}
-Ordinal weekday for monthly recurrence interpreted with `days_of_week` as follows
+Ordinal weekday for monthly recurrence interpreted with `days_of_week` for example:
 - `1` with `days_of_week = ['Mo']` =  First Monday of the month
 - `2` with `days_of_week = ['Tu']` =  Second Tuesday of the month
 - `-1` with `days_of_week = ['Fr']` = Last Friday of the month